nest/nest-simulator/doc/documentation_workflow.rst

 1. You can edit and/or add ``.rst`` files in the ``doc`` directory using your editor of choice.

-2. If you create a new page, open ``index.rst`` in the ``doc`` directory and add the file name under ``.. toctree::``.
+2. If you create a new page, open ``contents.rst`` in the ``doc`` directory and add the file name under ``.. toctree::``.
 This will ensure it appears on the NEST simulator documentation's table of contents.

 3. If you rename or move a file, please make sure you update all the corresponding cross-references.